onfido/horza/README.md

 # Horza

-Horza is a shapeshifter that provides common inputs and outputs for your ORM.
+Horza is a library for decoupling your application from the ORM you have implemented.

 ## Inputs